 The donee of a general power of appointment1 must be a person who, if existing at all, must be ascertained within the perpetuity period reckoned from the time of creation of the power2.

 Such a power conferred on persons living at the time of creation of the power3, or on the survivor of any number of such persons4, is valid.
-The donee may even be unbegotten at that time, so long as it is certain, as in the case of the child of a living person, that he will be in existence and ascertainable within the proper period, at all
+The donee may even be unbegotten at that time, so long as it is certain, as in the case of the child of a living person, that he will be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.